Top places to live in Devon Shaldon

 There’s some fab foodie spots, including the eco-friendly cafe Ode next to Shaldon car park and The Ness, for pub classics, as well as 10 minutes down the road along the Teign at Coombeinteignhead, the recently Muddy-reviewed Coombe Cellars, where you can eat gastro pub fare while watching the wind surfers and sailing boats.
 On Shaldon waterfront, there’s The Ferry Boat Inn for live music and beers on the beach and The Clipper for drinks, shakes and excellent fish and chips to eat in or take away.

-Shaldon has those all important amenities including Shaldon Village Stores, a post office, butchers, and a bakery and the Ness Gift Shop (they also sell great ice-cream).
-You can also pick up nice scarves, accessories and coastal-style lines at the bijou Sail Loft.
+Shaldon has those all important amenities including Shaldon Village Stores, a post office, butchers, and the Ness Gift Shop (they also sell great ice-cream).
+Muddy loves Shaldon Bakery for great homemade pasties and fluffy buns to take away and scoff by the shore.

 It’s a five-minute drive (or more fun, a summer boat ride) to Teignmouth for a dose of comedy, film or culture at Teignmouth Pavilions and Exeter is just half an hour away down the A379.
 For kids, carry on along the coast road towards Torquay for Babbacombe’s iconic miniature Model Village and the harbourside ferris wheel.